Reading time

 Market analysis before expansion

-We definitely didn’t go in blind.
-We combined secondary data with our own research inside digital barefoot communities.
-Using a targeted survey shared in selected forums and Facebook groups, we collected over 100 relevant responses from German users.
+We definitely didn’t go in unprepared.
+We combined existing data with our own research in online barefoot communities.
+Through a targeted survey in selected forums and Facebook groups, we gathered over 100 relevant responses from German users.

-• demand for barefoot shoes in Germany is significantly higher than in the Czech Republic,
+• Demand for barefoot shoes is much higher in Germany than in the Czech Republic.

-• it varies widely between different federal states,
+• It varies greatly between different federal states.

-• customers care deeply about health benefits and material quality,
+• Customers care strongly about health benefits and material quality.

-• and sustainability is a far stronger topic in Germany than at home.
+• Sustainability is a much more important topic in Germany than in the Czech Republic.

 We also analyzed competitors and their customer reviews.
 From that, we learned what German customers care about most:

-The market analysis gave us a clear roadmap — helping us set pricing, define the right messaging for the website, choose effective marketing channels, and precisely target relevant customer segments.
+The market analysis gave us a clear plan.
+It helped us set the right prices, create the right messages for the website, choose the best marketing channels, and target the right customer groups.

-Without this kind of groundwork, expanding into Germany would have been like shooting in the dark.
+Without this preparation, expanding into Germany would have been a shot in the dark.

 A high-quality product at a premium price